-With few exceptions, CAC does not evaluate or award credits for non-collegiate training or experience.
-Those exceptions, listed below, are treated as articulated credit and may be treated differently by another institution should the student transfer.
+CAC does not generally evaluate or award credits for noncollegiate training or experience.
+The exceptions-listed beloware treated as articulated credit and may be treated differently by another institution should the student transfer.

 Military Experience: Credit will be awarded for military experience and training if it has been evaluated by the American Council on Education and published in either the Guide to the Evaluation of Educational Experiences in the Armed Services or an individual's transcript from either the Community College of the Air Force or on the Army/AARTS transcript.